 The responder shall configure its receive DMG antenna to a quasi-omni pattern and switch its receive DMG antennas at a rate of once per a time interval equal to MBIFS plus the number of sectors indicated in the Partial Number of Sectors field of the last EDMG Partial Sector Level Sweep element received from the initiator multiplied by (TXTIME(SSW frame)+SBIFS).

 The initiator shall initiate an ISS with the number of sectors indicated in the Partial Number of Sectors field of the last EDMG Partial Sector Level Sweep element it sent the responder.
-The initiator shall repeat this set of sectors for each DMG antenna of the responder according to the number indicated in the Partial Number of RX Antennas field in the last EDMG Partial Sector Level Sweep element received from the responder.
+The initiator shall repeat this set of sectors one plus the number indicated in the Partial Number of RX Antennas field in the last EDMG Partial Sector Level Sweep element received from the responder.

 When the initiator finishes the ISS, it shall configure its receive antennas to a quasi-omni pattern and switch its receive DMG antennas at a rate of once per a time interval equal to MBIFS plus the number of sectors indicated in the Partial Number of Sectors field of the last EDMG Partial Sector Level Sweep element received from the responder multiplied by (TXTIME(SSW frame)+SBIFS).